-Section 23, subsection 3(2)(a) states that no political party shall accept aggregate contributions from any person that exceed \$25,000 per election at the state, county, municipal, district, ward, and township level combined.

-Subsection 3(2)(b) states no political party shall accept aggregate contributions from any committee that exceed \$25,000 per election at the state, county, municipal, district, ward, and township level combined.
+Article VIII, Section 23.3(2)(a) states that no political party shall accept aggregate contributions from any person that exceed \$25,000 per election at the state, county, municipal, district, ward, and township level combined.
+Article VIII, Section 23.3(2)(b) states no political party shall accept aggregate contributions from any committee that exceed \$25,000 per election at the state, county, municipal, district, ward, and township level combined.